Florida Vehicle Theft Defense

 What Constitutes Vehicle Theft?

 According to the Florida Uniform Crime Report, even an attempt to steal a motor vehicle constitutes motor vehicle theft.
 And we’re not just talking cars; any motorized, self-propelled vehicle that is intended to travel on land (as opposed to rails or water) is considered a motor vehicle.
-So in addition to SUV’s, trucks and cars, the law includes ATV’s, snowmobiles, busses, semis and motorcycles.
+So in addition to SUV’s, trucks and cars, the law includes ATV’s, snowmobiles, buses, semis and motorcycles.

 What Items Aren’t Considered Motor Vehicles?